Comptroller and Auditor General of India: Scope of audits

 In addition, the CAG also executes performance and compliance audits of various functions and departments of the government.
 Recently, the CAG as a part of thematic review on "Introduction of New Trains" is deputing an auditors' team on selected trains, originating and terminating at Sealdah and Howrah stations, to assess the necessity of their introduction.
 In a path-breaking judgement, the Supreme Court of India ruled that the CAG General could audit private firms in revenue-share deals with government.

-The CAG has been a regular member of the United Nations' Panel of External Auditors, and has previously served as the Chairman of its Board of Auditors, after being elected in 2011.
-The CAG is at present serving as external auditor of two UN organisations:
+The CAG has been a regular member of the United Nations' Panel of External Auditors, and has previously served as the chairman of its board of auditors, after being elected in 2011.
+The CAG is at present serving as external auditor of two UN organizations: